ShacharAvni/Locus-Game-Engine/README_CODE_REVIEW.txt

 * Locus_Rendering: 3D rendering (using OpenGL)
 * Locus_Simulation: Window and user interaction (mainly a wrapper around GLFW)

 4) Code to Review

-This section points out the actual classes, methods, or functions that may be of interest to review, organized by Locus Module.
+This section points out code examples that may be of interest to review, organized by Locus Module.
 I have chosen these examples because I believe they each show a clean, elegant solution to a complex problem.

-To find the given examples in the code base, I have given them each a tag in the form
+I have given each code example a tag in the form //{CodeReview:X}

+The tags will point you towards the pertinent method definitions, method declarations and class declarations to review.

-//{CodeReview:X}.
-For each example, search for its corresponding tag in the include and src directories.
+To find a given example in the code base, search for its corresponding tag in the include and src directories.
 This will be easier if you have downloaded the Locus code base to disk.

 4.1) Geometry